nethravs/Online-Food-Ordering-System/README.md

 #  Food Plaza – Online Food Ordering System

 ##  About the Project
-Food Plaza is an online food ordering web application created to make the process of ordering food easy and convenient.
-The system allows users to view available food items, choose what they want, add items to a cart, and place orders online.
-It is designed to reduce manual work and provide a smooth experience for both users and administrators.
+Food Plaza is an online food ordering web application created as part of a Web Technology mini project.
+The idea behind this project is to make food ordering simple for users and easier to manage for administrators.
+Instead of ordering food manually, users can browse food items online, add them to a cart, and place orders with just a few clicks.

----

 ##  Project Overview
-The main idea behind Food Plaza is to bring food ordering and management into a single, simple platform.
-Customers can interact with the system easily, while administrators have full control over food items and orders.
-The application uses role-based access so that customers and admins have separate functionalities, ensuring better organization and security.

----

-##  Key Features
-- User-friendly registration and login
+This project focuses on building a simple and organized system for online food ordering.
+Customers and administrators have separate logins, so each user sees only the features meant for them.
+Customers can explore available food items and track their orders, while admins manage food details and update order statuses.
+The role-based approach helps keep the system secure and easy to use.

+##  What the System Can Do
+- Allows users to sign up and log in securely
-- Separate access for Admin and Customer
+- Provides separate access for admin and customer
+- Displays available food items clearly
+- Lets customers add items to a cart and place orders
-- Easy browsing of food items
+- Enables admins to add, edit, or remove food items
-- Add-to-cart and order placement
-- Order status tracking
+- Allows admins to update order delivery status
-- Clean and responsive interface

----
+- Includes profile pages for both admin and customer

 ##  Technologies Used
-- JSP (JavaServer Pages)
+- JSP for creating dynamic web pages
-- Java
+- Java for backend logic
-- MySQL Database
+- MySQL for storing application data
-- MySQL Connector
+- MySQL Connector for database connectivity
-- Eclipse IDE
+- Eclipse IDE for development
-- XAMPP Server
+- XAMPP Server for local hosting

----

-##  Database Overview
+##  Database Summary
-The application uses a MySQL database to store user details, food items, cart information, and order data.
-This helps in maintaining data accuracy and allows smooth interaction between different parts of the system.
+The project uses a MySQL database to store food items, user details, login information, cart contents, and order status.
+This helps keep the data organized and allows smooth interaction between different parts of the system.

----

-##  Project Goals
+##  Purpose of the Project
-- Make food ordering simple and accessible
+- To make online food ordering simple and convenient
-- Help administrators manage food items and orders easily
+- To reduce manual effort in managing food orders
-- Provide secure access using user roles
+- To provide secure access using admin and customer roles
-- Improve user experience through a clear and simple interface
+- To give users a clean and easy-to-use interface

----

-##  Future Improvements
+## Screenshots
+The project includes screenshots of the signup page, admin dashboard, food management pages, customer profile, food listing, and order status screens.
+These screenshots are provided in the uploaded project report to show the overall working of the system.

+##  Scope for Improvement
 - Adding online payment options
-- Enhancing mobile responsiveness
+- Improving the design for mobile devices
 - Showing complete order history
 - Sending notifications for order updates

----

-## 👩‍💻👨‍💻 Developed By
-**Food Plaza Project**
-Academic Mini Project – Online Food Ordering System
+##  Final Note
+Food Plaza helped us understand how web technologies like JSP and MySQL work together to build a real-world application.
+The project shows how a simple idea can be converted into a functional system that improves both user experience and management efficiency.